sygic-travel/apple-sdk/README.md

 - placed in _London_
 - marked as _Points of interest_
-- marked with category _Sightseeing_
+- included in the _Sightseeing_ category
 - only the _Top 10_ of them

 ```objc